LeoAlberge/MVA_GeodesicsMethods/README.md

-# MVA_GeodesicsMethods
+# MVA Geodesics methods

-In this project, I have implemented the method proposed by "Baust, M., Yezzi, A. J., Unal, G., & Navab, N. (2011, June).
+In this project for the class taught by Laurent Cohen (Master MVA), I have implemented the method proposed by "Baust, M., Yezzi, A. J., Unal, G., & Navab, N. (2011, June).
 A sobolev-type metric for polar active contours.
 In CVPR 2011 (pp. 1017-1024).
 IEEE." for active polar contours.